aquilesC/aquiles.me/content/huacas.md

 In the [[Inca Cosmology]], huacas are places where [[the three worlds of the andean cosmos]] connect.
 They normally have under-world features such as a cave, stairs, and something going upwards.
-According to [[a new ontology to understand Inca Cosmology]], these huacas were living organisms.
+According to [[literature/202101311220 a new ontology to understand Inca Cosmology]], these huacas were living organisms.
 Which may explain why they were irrigated with water, chicha, or blood @j.mckimmalville2010.

 Huacas can also be places of great symbolism, such as where a lightning struck, but could also be mummies, or children born with deformities.